ClinicalTrials.Veeva

 Description:

 Adolescents begin with an initial treatment plan of 12 weekly sessions of interpersonal psychotherapy for depressed adolescents (IPT-A).
-Depressive symptoms will be assessed systematically over the course of therapy.
-If an adolescent demonstrates an insufficient response to IPT-A at one of these assessments, the dose of IPT-A will be increased by scheduling sessions twice per week for 4 weeks (16 sessions total).
+Depressive symptoms will be assessed at week 4 and week 8 of therapy.
+If an adolescent demonstrates an insufficient response at either time point, the adolescent will be randomized a second time to either an increased dose of IPT-A (sessions scheduled twice per week for 4 weeks;16 sessions total) or the addition of a selective serotonin reuptake inhibitor (SSRI).

 Treatment: